Small Group · Starting Summer 2026

 not yet.

-you still don't know — but you have a specific next step in your exploration, and a deadline for when you will take it. that's not the same as limbo. that's a plan.
+you still don't know, but you have a specific next step and a deadline. that's a plan, not limbo.

 staying in ambiguity doesn't make the pain of this go away. it just keeps you there longer.